wpenris/docs/content/appstore/widgets/barcode-scanner.md

 ### 2.3 Events Tab

-* **On change microflow** – an optional microflow that will be triggered once the location has been retrieved
+* **On change microflow** – an optional microflow that will be triggered once the location has been retrieved; when using this option, make sure the attribute has read/write access rights, otherwise an error saying "No change hash found for read only member" will occur.
 * **On change nanoflow** –  an optional nanoflow that will be triggered once the location has been retrieved

 ## 3 Adding the Plugin